syldium/Thimble/README.md

 Place a sign and write on the first line *[Thimble]* or *[DéÀCoudre]* (case-insensitive).
 On the next line:

 - the name of an arena to join
-- *block* to op the block selection inventory
+- *block* to open the block selection inventory
 - *leave* to leave any arena

 Note: once the sign is created, its content is no longer used, you can replace it with commands such as `/setblock` and keep the original behavior!